 Home care for dermatitis may include applying cool, wet cloths to the skin.
 This can reduce itching and discomfort.
 Adding baking soda to a cool bath may also help reduce symptoms.
 Covering the skin with a dressing or bandage prevents scratching or infection if the skin is broken.

-Other alternative therapies, such as herbs and dietary supplements, may be used to treat dermatitis (University of Maryland Medical Center).
+Other alternative therapies, such as herbs and dietary supplements, may be used to treat dermatitis.
 Some studies indicate that children under the age of 13 may reduce eczema by taking probiotics (Mayo Clinic).

 Dermatitis is not considered a serious medical condition.
 The frequency and severity of symptoms are usually reduced with treatment.
 It is possible to learn methods that prevent or control flare-ups.